Lori Vallow appears to smirk in new mugshot following murder conviction

 With Vallow’s children and both of their spouses then out of the way, she and Mr Daybell embarked on a new life together – flying to Hawaii to get married in a fairytale wedding on the beach.

 But, with months passing since the last signs of life of Vallow’s children, concerns continued to grow, prompting authorities to exhume Tammy’s body.
-A subsequent autopsy revealed that she had died by asphyxiation.
+A subsequent autopsy revealed that she had died of asphyxiation.

 In June 2020 – nine months after they were last seen alive – Tylee and JJ’s remains were found buried on the grounds of Mr Daybell’s property in Rexburg, Idaho.